-2.2 Fire safety systems
+Fire safety systems

-2.2.1 The fire safety systems for firecells required for this risk group shall be as follows.
+2.2.1 The fire safety systems for firecells required for this risk group shall be as follows (see also Table 2.0).
 Fire safety system types shall be as defined in Table 2.1.
+If automatic heat or smoke detection systems are provided in addition to the requirements of this paragraph, a direct connection to the Fire Service is not required